WTIFS/tantan-demo/README.md

 ## Environment Setup 运行环境设置
 1. Make sure you install go, PostgreSQL and govendor
-2. Clone this project to $GOPATH/src/
+2. Clone this project to $GOPATH/src/github.com/WTIFS/
 3. Edit config/pg.go to connect your PostgetSQL
-4. Run the following command to fetch dependencies:
+4. Run the following command to fetch dependencies (gorilla and go-pg):
     ```bash
         cd vendor
         govendor sync